jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# Key Schedule Extension
+# Key Schedule Extension {#injection}

 This section describes two places in which additional secrets can be injected into the TLS 1.3 key schedule.

 ## Handshake Secret Injection

 To inject extra key material into the Handshake Secret it is recommended to prefix it, inside an appropriate frame, to the `(EC)DHE` input, where `||` represents concatenation.

 ~~~
                                  |
                                  v
                            Derive-Secret(., "derived", "")
                                  |
                                  v
-  Input || (EC)DHE -> HKDF-Extract = Handshake Secret
+  KeyScheduleInput || (EC)DHE -> HKDF-Extract = Handshake Secret
                                  |
                                  v
 ~~~

-[BINDEL] provides a proof that this construction is secure as long as either the concatenated secret is secure or the PSK is secure. [[Is this guarantee sufficient?
-Do we also need to guarantee that a malicious prefix can't weaken the resulting PRF output?]]

-##Master Secret Injection
+## Main Secret Injection

-To inject key material into the Master Secret it is recommended to use an extra derive secret.
+To inject key material into the Main Secret it is recommended to prefix it, inside an appropriate frame, to the `0` input.

 ~~~
                            |
                            v
                      Derive-Secret(., "derived", "")
                            |
                            v
-   Input || 0 -> HKDF-Extract = Master Secret
+  KeyScheduleInput || 0 -> HKDF-Extract = Main Secret
                            |
                            v
 ~~~

-This structure mirrors the Handshake Injection point, and is also supported by [BINDEL]
+This structure mirrors the Handshake Injection point.

 # Key Schedule Extension Structure